Sluice: Regional names

+Description

-"Sluice gate" refers to a movable gate allowing water to flow under it.
+A sluice is a water channel containing a sluice gate, a movable gate allowing water to flow under it.
+Sluices are a type of lock to manage the water flow and water level.
 When a sluice is lowered, water may spill over the top, in which case the gate operates as a weir.
 Usually, a mechanism drives the sluice up or down.
 This may be a simple, hand-operated, chain pulled/lowered, worm drive or rack-and-pinion drive, or it may be electrically or hydraulically powered.
 A flap sluice, however, operates automatically, without external intervention or inputs.